 - Physical hazards would be removed from all islands. - Obstructions to development of habitations and agriculture would be removed. - Radioactive serap would be removed from all islands in the atoll. - Moken, Lujor, and humt plutonium concutrations greater than 400 plurg would be excised and all other concentrations between 400 and 40 plurg would be deal with on an individual basis as described in AFC 145, trougo Report.
 Concentrations of less than 10 plurg would not be disturbed.
 Cleanup of Pulis expected to be performed iteratively until is ultriently his concentration level well below 40 plurg is attained.
-Some 79,000 eu or stated to be in this run woll. - Plut\num\woull be removed from the three burial erypts on Aution. - Ensatuable nonradioactive and noncombustible material would be disposed of by dumping in the largon at selected locations for forming intificial reefs. - Radioactive materials would be disposed of as discussed in Section 5.4.32.3, namely by containment in Eucrosse and, if necessary Captus craters on Runit.
+Some 79,000 eutricities and account of this run woll. - Plut_num_woull be removed from the three burial erypts on Aution. - Ensatuable nonradioactive and noncombustible material would be disposed of by dumping in the largon at selected locations for forming intificial reefs. - Radioactive materials would be disposed of as discussed in Section 5.4.32.3, namely by containment in Eucrosse and, if necessary Captus craters on Runit.

 $i \neq J + Lonclusions.
 Cased reasonably insures a safe neutration plan for the proposed perturn of the training or in provides a source of twentual improvement of the environment for the benefit of all of the first that is propile.
-By write of the first that it requires removal of only the most sensure environment for the training the instruction of the sense that it requires that its less expressive than succeeding cases a and 5.
-Although this environment the environment for the training the sense that the environment the instruction of the sense that the environment for the sense that the environment the environment for the environment of the environment for the environment of the envir$
+By write of the first that it requires removal of only the most sensure environment for the training the instruction of the sense that it requires that it requires that the environment for the training the environment for the training the sense of the sense that the environment for the training the environment of the environment of the training the environment for the environment for t$